-We recommend that the Primary appliance is fully configured first, then the Secondary should be added.
-Once the Primary and Secondary are paired, all load balanced services configured on the Primary are automatically replicated to the Secondary over the network using SSH/SCP.
+Whilst HA clustering can be configured at any time, we generally recommend that the Primary appliance should be fully configured first and then the Secondary appliance should be added to create the clustered pair.
+Once this is done, all load balanced services configured on the Primary are automatically replicated to the Secondary.
 Pairing must be performed on the unit that is to be the Primary appliance.